Creative and Professional Writing

 You'll be encouraged to pursue individual passions and projects, building your confidence as a writer with supportive and professional feedback from your tutors.

-Employability is a central focus of this programme.
+Employability is a central focus of this course.
 Your studies will be enhanced by cultural events and talks from significant industry professionals.
 This access to industry will give you the knowledge necessary to forge a career path in wider contexts or as a freelance writer.
+Learn to promote yourself, navigate the publishing, marketing and design sectors and explore varied opportunities for your writing.

 You'll also be supported to set up your own social and creative enterprises, such as journals and writing groups.
 An Academic Personal Tutor (APT) will be available to provide individual support throughout.